Readify/AdalXamarinAndroid/README.md

 ### Nuget

 The solution is maintained as a package in Nuget.
-The latest version of this client can be found in Nuget here.
+The latest version of this client can be found [at nuget.org](https://www.nuget.org/packages/AdalXamarinAndroid/).

 ### License